How Commercial Solar Can Help Your Business

 Time

-Installation times for commercial solar projects are longer than residential projects.
+Installation times for commercial solar projects are generally longer than residential projects.
 The longer installation time is due to larger-sized projects and a longer, more detailed approval and permitting process.
-All solar projects are required to meet local regulations.
-Commercial solar projects have larger scale and technical complexities, but once approved are typically straightforward.
+Additionally, commercial solar projects are typically more unique — Enact aims to meet the exact needs of our commercial customers.
+While commercial solar projects have larger scale and technical complexities, once approved are typically straightforward.
+Enact remains involved throughout the installation process.

 Color